meain/esa/README.md

 # View available MCP tools and their security settings
 esa --show-agent examples/mcp.toml

-# Use with confirmation and command display
+# Use with confirmation and tool visibility
-esa --ask unsafe --show-commands +filesystem "write a file"
+esa --ask unsafe --show-commands +filesystem "write a file"  # See command execution esa --ask unsafe --show-tool-calls +filesystem "write a file"  # See command and output
 ```

 ### Benefits